DarrenZal/VibeCodeSeed/README.md

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details (You'll need to add a `LICENSE` file with the MIT license text if you choose this).
+Consider creating one on GitHub or copying the text from [opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).

 ---